apache/servicecomb-mesher/docs/configurations/profiling.md

 # Profile Mesher

-Mesher has a convenience way to enable go pprof, so that you can easily analyze the performance of mesher
+Mesher has a convenience way to enable go [pprof]( https://golang.org/pkg/net/http/pprof/ ), so that you can easily analyze the performance of mesher.

 ## Configurations